 You might feel obliged to take on many projects as you can in order to earn more as a freelance graphic designer.
 However, there are times when it might be wise to turn down a project.
-Maybe you can tell from first impressions that the client will be difficult to work with.
-Or maybe the job seems uninteresting and doesn’t challenge your creativity.
+Maybe you can tell from the very first meeting that the client will be difficult to work with.
+Or maybe the job seems uninteresting and doesn’t really challenge your creativity.

 In short, it’s about weighing your pride and passion as a designer against the money you stand to make.
 Everyone has different standards, and you know yourself best.
 At the same time, don’t overwork yourself by taking on too many projects.